christopherAlberts/immensity/README.md

 ['2', '2', '1', '7', '0', '9', '5', '6', '9', '4', '1', '7', '7', '5', '3', '2', '2', '9', '5', '7', '0', '9', '2', '1', '3', '3', '6', '1', '3', '5', '8', '6', '6', '9', '9', '8', '0', '8', '3', '4']
 ```

 You'll notice that the number graph does not match a 100%.
-Dis is due to switching between the float and int data type in the sourse code.
+This is due to switching between the float and int data type in the source code.

 We now have a unique series of numbers the same length as our message.
-This can be used to indicate the number of positions each of the original characters will move on the *"ASCII cyrcle"* as it were.
-This is how we go abouut incrypting our originam string.
+This can be used to indicate the number of positions each of the original characters will move on the *"ASCII circle"* as it were.
+This is how we go about encrypting our original string.

 ## Multiprocessing, what is it and why are all the cool kids using it? ##

 The one potential issue with this function was that as the length of message, numbers of lists in the grid and step size increase, so to does the compute power needed to solve the algorithm.
 This means it can take long for the computer to complete the function.

-I mitigated this by making use of Multiprosesing.
-Python nativly only runs on one processe ate a time.
-I wrote the coded to check the current hardware it's running on and then assigen the varias tasks to a number of diffrent processes.
+I mitigated this by making use of multiprocessing.
+Python natively only runs on one processes ate a time.
+I wrote the coded to check the current hardware it's running on and then assign the varies tasks to a number of different processes.
 This means that the computer can start solving multiple computation problems at the same time.
-As the algorithm gets biger, this drastically reduces the time needed to solve it.
+As the algorithm gets bigger, this drastically reduces the time needed to solve it.

 ### Normal (One Process) ###